 Ocean State Monitoring:

-~10C below average SST was observed around the Maldives
+0.5 0C above average SST was observed around Maldives.

 Weekly Rainfall Forecast: